sara-nl/griddocs/source/Pages/PBS/pbs.rst

 PBS local jobs
 **************

-In this page we will talk about local job submission to a single LSG cluster:
+In this page we will talk about job submission to the local LSG cluster.
+The information here applies to :ref:`LSG users <lsg>` who own an account on their :ref:`local LSG cluster <lsg-clusters>`:

 .. contents::
     :depth: 4